The New Enterprise Design

 (image by Bernd)

 My above size comparison with correct relative scales speaks for itself.
-Everyone has to agree with me that, if we base our estimation just on the picture with the relative sizes, the true length of the new ship has to be much closer to 302m (my original assumption) than to 725m, and that Church's size of 366m works well.
+Everyone has to agree with me that, if we base our estimation just on the picture with the relative sizes and not on the visual effects from the movie, the true length of the new ship has to be much closer to 302m (my original assumption) than to 725m, and that Church's size of 366m works well.
 The 725m version is undeniably totally out of proportion.

-There are no known cues in the model itself that would point to a ship much longer than 366m, which is no surprise because obviously the finished model has been scaled up.
+Yet, there are no known cues in the model itself that would point to a ship much longer than 366m, which is no surprise because obviously the finished model has been scaled up.
 It is only possible that the skin of the CGI model and hence the level of detail of the hull plates with their "Aztec pattern" was scaled down relative to the TMP Enterprise refit to that end.
-After further inspection of the various features of the new Enterprise, the windows on a 366m Enterprise would be some 60cm tall, and the docking ports would measure a bit more than 2m.
-This is about the same as on Probert's Enterprise refit, on which parts of the new design, most obviously the saucer, are based.
-These features would become just too large on a 725m Enterprise.

 Overlay of new Enterprise and TMP Enterprise